kbdharun/kbdharun/README.md

 <li>I am Good at Web Developing and Know HTML,CSS,XML,AMP thoroughly.I am planning to learn more languages in the Future.</li><br>

-<li>I might be Proficient at Web Developing but I still have a Long way to go for Perfecting my Coding Skills.</li><br>
+<li>I might be Proficient at Web Developing but I still have a Long way to go for Perfecting my Coding and Developing Skills.</li><br>

 <li>I Actually have a Blog known as #Kbdk Blogs at Blogger, Which you can view it in the enclosed link here:  <a href="https://kbdkblogs.blogspot.com">My Blog</a></li><br>